adamsteer/f4g-oceania-pdal/workshop/5-entwine.md

 ## reading an Entwine index with PDAL

+#### Note: this requires PDAL 1.8

 A key motivation for using entwine is it's lossless data storage.
 Let's test that, and PDAL's entwine reader at the same time.
-So let's set up a pipeline...
+So let's set up a pipeline to read our new local EPT resource and write out a LAZ file from the complete dataset:

 ```
 {